-- Spontaneous abortion (spontaneous pregnancy loss before 20 completed weeks gestation) - Stillbirth (fetal deaths at or after 20 completed weeks gestation) - Preterm birth (live birth before 37 completed weeks gestation) - Major congenital malformations - Small size for gestational age
+- Spontaneous abortion (spontaneous pregnancy loss before 20 completed weeks gestation) - Stillbirth (fetal deaths at or after 20 completed weeks gestation) - Preterm birth (live birth before 37 completed weeks gestation) - Major congenital malformations (singleton pregnancies only) - Small size for gestational age (singleton pregnancies only)

-Other emergent safety events of interest may be added as the understanding of the safety profile of Pfizer-BioNTech COVID-19 Vaccine evolves and if the data sources permit their assessment.
+Other emergent safety events of interest may be added as the understanding of the safety profile of Pfizer-BioNTech original monovalent COVID-19 Vaccine evolves and if the data sources permit their assessment.
 For general safety events, risk windows will be defined for outcomes that have a hypothesized increased risk during specific time periods following vaccination.
 For other general safety events, individuals will be followed for outcomes for a maximum of 1 year.